NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 ### View Raster Coordinate Reference System (CRS) in R
 We can view the `CRS` string associated with our `R` object using the`crs()` method.
-We can assign this string to an `R` object too.
+We can assign this string to an `R` object, too.

-    #view resolution units
+    # view resolution units
     crs(DSM_HARV)

     ## CRS arguments:
     ##  +proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84
     ## +towgs84=0,0,0

-    #assign crs to an object (class) to use for reprojection and other tasks
+    # assign crs to an object (class) to use for reprojection and other tasks
     myCRS <- crs(DSM_HARV)
     myCRS